Study in the UK

 Intake Seasons

-UK universities typically have two main intakes throughout the year:
+Study in the UK universities typically have two main intakes throughout the year:

 Work Opportunities